 Why is it that mini food always tastes better?

-These waffles are the perfect texture, flavor, fluffiness, crispness and will keep you full until lunchtime!
+These banana waffles are the perfect texture, flavor, fluffiness, crispness and will keep you full until lunchtime!

 Should You Let Your Waffle Batter Rest?